TR's Martin takes second crack at qualifying for Olympics in marathon

 During his senior year at Spring Arbor, Martin achieved a rare feat at the 2013 NAIA outdoor track and field championships at Indiana Wesleyan University.
 Within a 32-hour period, Martin won a national title in the 10,000-meters with a time of 29:57 before achieving a dominating eight-minute victory in the meet’s marathon with a time of 2:19.18, a NAIA record that had stood since 1985.

-Martin graduated that Spring Arbor in the spring of 2013 with a bachelor’s degree in recreational leisure management with a minor in computer science.
+Martin graduated from Spring Arbor in the spring of 2013 with a bachelor’s degree in recreational leisure management with a minor in computer science.

 “Originally my plan after college was just to go back home and work for a while with a couple of my friends.
 But my college coach (Dante Ottolini) told me he believed I had some talent for running and that if we worked on a few things that maybe he could get me to the Olympics.
 Naturally being a guy coming right out of college I decided to give it a try,” Martin said.